flicstar/flicstar.github.io/_posts/2021-01-16-application-typo3-podcast.md

 featured_image:
 ---

-My first appearance in a podcast – [Application](https://typo3.org/article/meet-felicity-brand-typo3-guidebook-author-australia-application-podcast-s1e4) the TYPO3 Community Podcast, season 1 episode 4.
+This year I made my first appearance in a podcast – [Application, the TYPO3 Community Podcast](https://typo3.org/article/meet-felicity-brand-typo3-guidebook-author-australia-application-podcast-s1e4), season 1 episode 4.

 ![flicstar on YouTube video](http://i3.ytimg.com/vi/X0Q4vCgftGU/hqdefault.jpg "Still of podcast video")

 This podcast was [launched in 2020](https://typo3.org/article/meet-application-the-typo3-community-podcast) with the aim to celebrate the community members of the TYPO3 CMS project.

-I spent last year co-authoring a [guidebook about TYPO3](https://www.apress.com/gp/book/9781484265246), to promote adoption of the open-source, enterprise content management system.
+We spent the episode talking about the book I co-authored for the community, [the TYPO3 Guidebook](https://www.apress.com/gp/book/9781484265246), which we wrote to promote adoption of the open-source, enterprise content management system.

 <!-- blank line -->
 <figure class="video_container">